-The Lindy Effect and its Meaning
+The Lindy Effect and its Meaning for Books

-Time as a Filter
+The Lindy Principle Uses Time as a Filter

 The lindy effect refers to timeless things that do not undergo natural decay.
 This includes books, ideas, religions, and certain types of food.
 It's not about the physical matter itself but rather its intellectual or functional representation.
 For instance, a "Lindy book" refers not to the printed paper but to the contained words and ideas.
 Food is considered Lindy if it has been consumed for a long time, like olive oil, in contrast to modern food industry inventions like jelly beans.
-According to the Lindy rule, things that have existed for ten years are likely to exist for at least another ten years.
+According to the lindy principle, things that have existed for ten years are likely to exist for at least another ten years.
 If something is a hundred years old, it will likely survive for another five hundred years.
 The concept of Lindy is rooted in the filtering effect of time.
 Lindy becomes something only if it has proven itself through evolution.
 This is why religious traditions endure for long periods — they represent mysterious filters shaped by centuries and millennia of experience.
 Time often proves them right.

 Some Practical Considerations